FIFTY YEARS OF AMERICA’S

 Early ties between the Religious Right and the Movement were often personal, revolving around people like Jerry Falwell and Pat Robertson who had solid connections to both movements.
 A particularly powerful person of this sort was Paul Weyrith and another was Richard DeVos, Sr.

 • Paul Weyrith.
 Weyrith was a key activist with the Movement and the Religious Right.
 On the Movement side for example, he founded or co-founded the Heritage Foundation (1973), the Committee for Survival of a Free Congress (1974) (which, early-on trained conservative activists and has since morphed into several other key grassroots organizations), and American Legislative Exchange Council (ALEC, 1972).
 On the Religion side, he created the Moral Majority (1979) [in fact, Weyrith coined that term] and the Christian Voice (the first of the Christian Right groups, a major voice in the late 20th Century).
-For awhile, the Voice actually housed The Heritage Foundation
+For awhile, the Voice actually housed The Heritage Foundation.

 • Richard DeVos, Sr. Richard, co-founder of Amway, was the father of Dick, Jr. and father-in-law of Betsy Prince DeVos who have carried on his work and shaped key initiatives of their own.
 Richard was very active with the Republican Party (the largest donor to Ronald Reagan, the Finance Chairman of the Party).
 He also supported so many organizations of the Religious Right that Saloma referred to him as the “quiet Godfather and financial angel of the Religious Right Movement.”[17]